 Have a plan for when you’re away from home

-If you’re going to a party where you’re not sure there will be anything you can eat, eat a light meal before or bring some trail mix or other easy traveling snack in the car.
+If you’re going to a party where you’re not sure there will be anything you can eat, eat a light meal before or bring some trail mix or energy balls in the car.
 I almost always have one of these little Justin’s nut butter packets in my purse.

 Give yourself some grace